ayham-1/rftp/README.md

-# ftpclient
+# ftp
-A simple CLI ftpclient for a school project.
+A simple CLI ftp client/server for a school project.